dalyIsaac/Whim/docs/docs/getting-started/troubleshooting.md

 Windows can launch windows in different locations.
 Additionally, interacting with some untracked windows like the Windows Taskbar can break focus tracking in Whim.

 To counteract this, the <xref:Whim.IRouterManager> has a <xref:Whim.IRouterManager.RouterOptions> property which can configure how new windows are routed - see the <xref:Whim.RouterOptions> enum.

+## Adding/removing monitors

+When adding and removing monitors, Windows will very helpfully move windows between monitors.
+However, this conflicts with Whim.
+To work around Windows' helpfulness, Whim (in the `WindowManager` and `ButlerEventHandlers` will) ignore [`WinEvents`](../architecture/events.md) for 3 seconds for tracked windows.
+After the 3 seconds have elapsed, Whim will layout all the active workspaces.